jmscslgroup/catvehicle/docs/source/ubuntuinstall.rst

 Ubuntu Desktop Download
 +++++++++++++++++++++++
-This section will help with installing Ubuntu
+This section will help with installing Ubuntu 20.04 LTS

 .. note::
    If you already have Ubuntu 20.04 LTS as your running system you may skip to the next section where we install ROS.